AntonBiryukovUofC/WI_modeling/README.md

 Specifically, I would like to work on improving the earthquake source location by combining stochastic and deterministic approaches.

-My preliminary thought was to use the classifier, such as a neural network (ANN) to aid in constraining the volume in which the earthquake has potentially occurred.
+My preliminary thought was to use the classifier, such as KNN to aid in constraining the volume in which the earthquake has potentially occurred.
 This classifier can be run on the waveform data from several seismic stations as an input, and then assign the xyz of the earthquake as a class.

 How do I train the classifier?
 One way might be by running simulations with known source locations (XYZ or class) and form the training set from the synthetic waveforms.
 I can vary the moment tensor keeping the XYZ fixed of the event a little bit to achieve some variability in the features that would describe the same class.